Triumph

 2016 Triumph Speed

 CarHunch analysed 135 real MOT records for the 2016 Triumph Speed.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2016 Triumph Speed is a strong MOT performer, with a 92.2% pass rate that sits well above the UK average of 80%, and a low dangerous defect rate of just 12.6% across the cohort.
 This is a genuinely reliable bike for its age and mileage profile.